 Evolution of facial muscle anatomy in dogs.
 Juliane Kaminski, Bridget M. Waller, Rui Diogo, Adam Hartstone-Rose, Anne M. Burrows.
 Proceedings of the National Academy of Sciences Jul 2019, 116 (29) 14677-14681; DOI: 10.1073/pnas.1820653116

 Since the beginning of canine domestication roughly 15,000 years ago, each dog breed, like the one that has undergone training such as MLK9 Dog Training, has been genetically designed through selective breeding to be adorable in their own unique way.
-Take for instance the bulldog with its squatty body and droopy jowls.
+Take for instance the bulldog with its squat body and droopy jowls.
 Picture the golden retriever with its lean build and long beautiful locks.
 And who could forget the chihuahua with its bulgy eyes and rat-like little body- so ugly it’s cute!

-Cuteness is actively bred into dogs; however, a recent study conducted at the University of Portsmouth suggests humans might have inadvertently bred the ultimate weapon of curtness into man’s best friend.
+Cuteness is actively bred into dogs; however, a recent study conducted at the University of Portsmouth suggests humans might have inadvertently bred the ultimate weapon of cuteness into man’s best friend.
 That’s right, today we are breaking down the evolution of puppy dog eyes.

 Puppy Dog Eye Procedure

 Turns out all pups possess a special genetic feature that make them even more irresistible: a muscle known as the levator anguli oculi medialis, or LAOM.
-With this knowledge, a team of scientists lead by Juliane Kaminski of the University of Portsmouth sought to discover how it became part of a pup’s genetic makeup.
+With this knowledge, a team of scientists led by Juliane Kaminski of the University of Portsmouth sought to discover how it became part of a pup’s genetic makeup.